-St. Mary's (Irish) Catholic Church was 62 feet in length by 36 feet wide, the walls 18 feet high and the steeple an additional 80 feet high.
-St. Mary's, the first Catholic Church in Waukegan, located at County and Water Streets, circa 1898.
+View of St. Mary's, the first Catholic Church in Waukegan, located at County and Water Streets, circa 1898.
 The rectory for the priest was built in 1849.
-LCDM photo.
+BBDM Lake County Postcard Collection.

 Altar in the original St. Mary's Catholic Church constructed in 1847.
-LCDM photo, circa 1900.
+Image circa 1900.
+BBDM Photo Collections.

 The parish was renamed St. Bernard by 1854.
 In 1857 a school was established.
 The church and school were enlarged around 1859.
 In 1864, the parish was named Immaculate Conception.